 Now look at the case of hefting one of GURPS‘ infamous slow hand weapons: a two-handed axe or a long polearm.
 If you merely meet Min ST, you’ll be able to swing that weapon just once every two seconds.
 If you’ve got lots of ST in excess of Min ST, though, you’ll be rewarded with the ability to swing that weapon every second, like any “normal” weapon.
 If we specify Lifting ST, not Striking ST, as the trait that helps speed up these swings, then we nicely mirror the above-noted basic rule for lifting general objects: you’re slow if your lifting ability is just up to the task, fast if you have an abundance of lifting ability.

 As I see it, giving Lifting ST this role doesn’t step on the unique role of Striking ST. Letting Lifting ST help meet Min ST, even to meet the very high Min ST needed to swing a halberd with agility, doesn’t create any unusual speed in your weapon dynamics; it only allows usual speed, with heavier weapons.
 Striking ST remains the way to gain unusual speed (represented by higher damage), with whatever weapon your lifting ability allows you to wield handily.
-This, it seems to me, is how things should work.
+This, to me, is how things should work.

 Even overall quickness is the job of Lifting ST